 Marjan park, in the western part of the city, is Split's main green space.
 In autumn it goes gloriously copper, and makes for an invigorating uphill walk.
 Viewpoints are dotted along its incline, so even if you don't make it to the top you'll have plenty of wow-look-at-that-view moments.
 But if you do reach the summit, which will take about 4 hours at a steady pace, you'll be rewarded with far-reaching views of Split and the sea.

-Surrounded by some of Croatia's best-known beauty spots, Split's an excellent base for exploring central Dalmatia.
+Surrounded by some of Croatia's best-known beauties, Split's an excellent base for exploring Central Dalmatia.
 Hvar, Brac, and Lastovo are short ferry rides away.
-Though they're at their travel-agent-catalogue-picture best in summer, you can now enjoy their old towns and natural wonders without elbowing sweaty crowds out of the way.
-The nearby Krka National Park, an almost miraculously stunning place, is no less awe-inspiring without the summer heat.
+Though they're at their travel-agent-catalogue-picture best in summer, you can now enjoy their old towns and natural wonders without elbowing crowds out of the way.
+The nearby Krka National Park, a miraculously stunning national park, is no less awe-inspiring without the summer heat.

 The spectacular success of the ‘Game of Thrones’ TV series has had a strong impact on Croatian tourism.
 Though Dubrovnik is identified the King’s Landing, Split has gained its fair share of unexpected fame.
 Its narrow streets seem tailor-made for the filming of fantasy-city locations.
 Dark, atmospheric and full of theatrical menace, the alleyways around Dioklecijanova in the Roman Palace were used to represent the streets of post-siege Meereen, where former slaves are seen hunting down their deposed masters.
 The echoing subterranean halls of Diocletian’s Palace Basement have lent themselves to all kinds of interior shoots.
 Most significantly they provided the location for Daenerys’s throne room as ruler of Meereen, seen in the latter episodes of season four.
 A new addition is Kaštel Gomilica, a short drive from Split towards the airport.
 This doubles as Braavos, the place where Princess Arya Stark found refuge in season five.